rtous/edcav/spark/README.md

 ## 2. Environment settings

-In order to be able to perform the different tasks you should:
+The setup required to be able to perform the diferent exercises are:

+1. Java 6 or higher
+2. Python 2.7 or higher
+3. Python's numpy package installed

+On the lab's PCs all these requirements are already satisfied.
+To work on the lab's PCs you should:

 - Boot the PC with the Linux image (preferable) or Windows
 - Log in with the user/password that you use for Atenea (or, in case it does not work, with (invitado, invitado) on Linux or (A2S105-??\invitado, without password) on Windows)

+The following sections assume that you are working on the lab's PC's.
+If you prefer to work with your laptop let's take a look to ANNEX 1.

 ## 3. Install Spark

-Spark requires Java 6 or higher.
-As we are going to use the Python interactive shell we will need Python 2.6 or higher:

-	$ java –version
-	$ python -V

-For the examples we will need numpy.
-If you don't have it installed let's do a:

-	pip install numpy

-(If you don't have pip installed do a "sudo apt-get install python-pip")

 First of all, we need to download the Spark environment.
 To do that, we can just execute the following command: